ray-project/ray/doc/source/serve/deployment.rst

-You can see that defining the model is straightforward and simple, we're simply instantiating the model like we might a typical python class.
+You can see that defining the model is straightforward and simple, we're simply instantiating the model like we might a typical Python class.

 Configuring our model to accept traffic is specified via ``.set_traffic`` after we created a backend in serve for our model (and versioned it with a string).